pivotal/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

 ## SupplyChain `defines` a configuration resource

-A SupplyChain brings together the API for an end user to apply to the cluster by:
+A SupplyChain brings together the API for an end-user to apply to the cluster by:

 - [defining](../../reference/api/supplychain.hbs.md#specdefines) a group and kind for a resource, called Workload.
 - specifying components used in the SupplyChain's [stages](../../reference/api/supplychain.hbs.md#specstages).

-By selecting components, the supply chain aggregates each component's configuration as a single API specification for the [Workload].
+By selecting components, the supply chain aggregates each component's configuration as a single API specification for the Workload.

 > **Note** It is likely that Workload will be renamed to something else in a later Tanzu Application Platform release.
 Additional support for overriding configuration within a SupplyChain will be also be released, allowing Platform Engineers to configure values developers don't need to know about.

 ### Supply Chains enforce immutability

-The version of your SupplyChain, as embedded in the name, must follow the following rules.
+The version of your SupplyChain, as embedded in the name, must follow these rules.

 A patch bump is required to update the supply chain without an API change.
 The controller ensures this rule cannot be broken when comparing supply chains on cluster.

-For example, imagine you apply to a cluster:
+For example, apply to a cluster:

 - a SupplyChain with the name `serverappv1s.example.com-1.0.0` with kind `ServerAppV1s`
 - a SupplyChain with the name `serverappv1s.example.com-1.0.1` with kind `ServerAppV1s`